Kangaroo skin pads

 'Roo skin pads have been around for a while

 now, but are they a better bet than traditional leather pads?

 Down the years there have been many innovations in pad material.
-Some

 there's been some development in synthetic pads.

 But people seem to like the feel of leather pads, particularly on

 saxes, even though the choices have been rather limited.